cheredia19/all-sog-medals/README.md

 *By [César Heredia](https://x.com/cahered), data journalist*

+Carl Sagan once said that *you have to know the past to understand the present*.
+And that is what this article aims to do.

+Before the Paris 2024 Olympic Games, in which [more than 10,000 athletes currently compete for the glory](https://datahub.io/@cheredia19/paris-2024-osg-athletes), 29 editions have taken place.
+A lot has happened since the first one, held in 1896 in Greece.

+At Datahub we look back at each Olympiad since then, detailing all the medal winners edition by edition.
+In addition, we recall the context, the curiosities surrounding each game, and the most outstanding performances.

 ## Athens 1896

 The **Olympic Games of Athens 1896**, considered the first ones of the Contemporary Age, were held in Athens, Greece, between April 6 and 15, 1896.
 Two hundred and forty-one male athletes from 14 countries competed (there was no female participation) in nine sports.